 Here for the benefit of the first time volunteer, the EwA Basics of Wildlife & Nature Volunteering pulls together some useful information based on questions that we get asked a lot, as well as it helps the reader navigate the EwA guides and etiquettes.

 First Time Nature Volunteering?
 We’ve got you covered!

 ⏸ Before we start, remember that volunteering should be treated like a job.
 You may have paid money to do it, but you are committing your time, skills and energy for a purpose.
 The organizations who are hosting you for the time of a mission depend on your help and work.
 Also, don’t expect the comforts of your home and do expect the unexpected.
 Respect their way of life.

 The short answer is that it all depends on your passion, the wildlife you want to be involved with, and what part of the world you want to see.

-But, first ask yourself what your motivations to go there are so that you best understand what you will bring to the table.
-Also ask yourself what you want to gain for the experience.
+But, first, ask yourself what your motivations to go there are so that you best understand what you will bring to the table.
+Also, ask yourself what you want to gain from the experience.

 Make sure to have the right expectations.